 By tracking the key analytics, SwiftKanban helps you to measure the flow and find blockages and wastage.
 The analytics can help you gain greater insight into your processes and help you make improvements.

 To generate the charts and analytics, go to your board, and select Analytics from the board menu.
-Click the required Analytics tab to view the analytics.
+All the Analytics widgets, by default, are displayed on the page.